 Now that we’re solidly into fall, it’s a good time to talk about what you need to launch your new passion – cross-country skiing and snowshoeing.

-If you’re new to the sport, we recommend that you rent for the first few times; once you know you love the sport, buy gear.
+If you’re brand new to the sport, we recommend that you rent for the first few times; once you know you love the sport, buy gear.
 It will save you lots of money in the long run.
-Once you invest, you’re good to go for years (just ask David, who has owned his skis for about 20 years), although you may want to upgrade eventually as ski technology advances and/or your skills outgrow your skis.
+Once you invest, you’re good to go for years, although you may want to upgrade eventually as ski technology advances and/or your skills outgrow your skis.

+First, up, classic skis.
 Classic skis come in waxable or waxless.
 Waxable means that you apply wax to the grip zone under your foot, and that wax grips the snow when you put your weight on the ski.
 This used to be the only option – if you wanted to ski, you had to put on wax!
 Waxes come in different temperatures and what you use depends on the snow temperature.
-When conditions are good for waxing (-5 to -15ish), waxable skis are fast and awesome.
-The challenge is that conditions in Ontario are highly variable with freeze/thaw cycles and more and more ski days hovering around zero.
-Consequently icy conditions are becoming more common.
-Waxing can be a real challenge.
-If you’re new to the sport, we recommend a good pair of waxless skis.
-Waxless skis either have a pattern etched into the grip zone (“scales”) or a strip of mohair (“skins”) that grips the snow.
-They say that skin skis give good grip without sacrificing as much glide as fish scales.
-You can more easily use waxless skis in a wide variety of conditions.
-Some of us own both waxable and waxless skis, but if you are investing in one pair, waxless will give you more options and less frustration (in my opinion!).
+When conditions are good for waxing (when it’s cold), waxable skis are fast and awesome.
+But, conditions in Ontario are highly variable with increasing freeze/thaw cycles and more and more ski days hovering around zero.
+Consequently icy conditions are becoming more common and waxing can be a real challenge.

 Once you have your skis, you will need boots and bindings.
 Boots are important – get a pair that are comfortable, or your feet will be unhappy.
 Walk around the store and really make sure they will work.
 Like skis, boots come in a whole range of price points from about $200 for basic boots to a heck of a lot more for lighter race boots.
 Skate boots have a higher ankle to provide more support as you move laterally.
-Classic boots will not have the same level of ankle support (more race-oriented boots have virtually none).
 There are what are called “combo” boots that you can use for both classic and skate (some people love them, others don’t…it’s a personal thing.
 But the combo boots are likely also better now than they used to be).
-Bindings used to be specific to the boot you buy – Solomon uses SNS and the others use NNN.
-There are now bindings that can be moved up and down to give you more grip or glide…but at a beginner level, this is of limited value.
-Get a basic binding that fits the boots you want.
+Bindings used to be specific to the boot you bought, as there were two different types of bindings.
+But all the companies now make compatible bindings, so this is no longer an issue.
+I prefer manual bindings, but, again, it’s a personal thing.

 Poles are the final piece of the puzzle.
 Skate and classic poles are different lengths.
 Classic poles should generally come up to the top of your armpit (generally people are going a little higher than they used to) and skate poles to your chin/mouth.
 A nice feature to have is the hand straps that click out of the pole – so that you don’t need to take them on and off whenever you need to do something with your hands (important stuff – like take photos!).
 An expert at a store will be able to fit you with the right length pole.
 If they don’t have your size, it’s no big deal – they can cut down a longer pole.
 Like skis and boots, the price point varies widely from about $40 for really basic poles to hundreds of dollars for super light, carbon fancy poles.

 When you are ready to buy, we recommend visiting stores that specialize in skiing.
 Hardwood Hills and Highlands Nordic have great pro shops and knowledgeable staff.
-They have demo days where you can try out skis, and they sell packages if you are getting a new set up.
+They have demo days where you can try out skis (usually in January), and they sell packages if you are getting a new set up.
 Hardwood also has what they call “performance rentals” where you can rent higher end skis, which is a great way to try out better gear.
 We highly recommend talking to them if you are able to get up there (or we are there).
 Highlands usually has a 20% off end of season sale and Hardwood this year had a 40% off sale (this isn’t normal, but they normally do have end of season sales).
 There is no guarantee that at the end of the season they will have your size, though.
-In the city, Velotique is a good option.
+In the city, Velotique is the best option.
 MEC sells XC skis, but we recommend buying them there only if you already know what you want to buy.
 (I find the staff not as knowledgeable as they used to be).
 It seems like the market squeeze has passed and gear is more readily available.

 Everyone has different opinions about gear, and this article is just one.
-Talk to your new, but experienced, ski buddies and do some online research.
+Again, I recommend talking to the experts.